 Our Clean Fish Oil Pick

-Bulletproof Omega Krill Complex is our top fish oil supplement pick, because it provides 1.21 grams (g) of omega-3 per softgel and is free of any questionable additive ingredients (it's naturally-flavored with lemon oil).
+Bulletproof Omega Krill Complex is our top fish oil supplement pick, because it provides 1.21 grams (g) of omega-3 per softgel and is naturally flavored with lemon oil.

 The National Institutes of Health recommends a daily omega-3 dose of 1.6 g for adult men and 1.1 g for adult women so this falls right within the effective dosing range (men can take two pills daily if they want to up their dose).